metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_mirror_maker2_v1beta2_manifest.md

 Required:

 - `connect_cluster` (String) The cluster alias used for Kafka Connect.
-The alias must match a cluster in the list at 'spec.clusters'.
+The value must match the alias of the *target* Kafka cluster as specified in the 'spec.clusters' configuration.
+The target Kafka cluster is used by the underlying Kafka Connect framework for its internal topics.

 Optional:

 - `client_rack_init_image` (String) The image of the init container used for initializing the 'client.rack'.
 - `clusters` (Attributes List) Kafka clusters for mirroring. (see [below for nested schema](#nestedatt--spec--clusters))
 - `external_configuration` (Attributes) Pass data from Secrets or ConfigMaps to the Kafka Connect pods and use them to configure connectors. (see [below for nested schema](#nestedatt--spec--external_configuration))
-- `image` (String) The docker image for the pods.
+- `image` (String) The container image used for Kafka Connect pods.
+If no image name is explicitly specified, it is determined based on the 'spec.version' configuration.
+The image names are specifically mapped to corresponding versions in the Cluster Operator configuration.
 - `jmx_options` (Attributes) JMX Options. (see [below for nested schema](#nestedatt--spec--jmx_options))
 - `jvm_options` (Attributes) JVM Options for pods. (see [below for nested schema](#nestedatt--spec--jvm_options))
 - `liveness_probe` (Attributes) Pod liveness checking. (see [below for nested schema](#nestedatt--spec--liveness_probe))